charnon-cmkl/tidb-workshop-2023/exercises/Exercise-3.md

 * Your workstation must be installed with MySQL command line interface and be able to execute SQL commands.

 ## Instruction
-1. Create a test table with the `AUTO_RANDOM` constraint and populate a set of test data.
+1. Create a test table with the `AUTO_RANDOM` atttribute and populate a set of test data.
 Then, check how it generates records randomly.
 2. Perform an update to the table and attempt to retrieve the previous version with the `flashback` command.
 3. Perform timely queries with the `AS OF` statement to flashback a query and check the results.